SummerSlam (1993): Aftermath

 Shawn Michaels was stripped of the Intercontinental Championship in fall 1993.

 The SummerSlam match was DiBiase's final appearance as a WWF wrestler.
 He injured his neck and back in January 1994 and was forced to retire from wrestling.
 Meanwhile, Ramon received a push in Fall 1993 that led to the first of four Intercontinental championships.

 The Heavenly Bodies did not become serious contenders to the tag team title, and the Steiners soon began a feud with The Quebecers, a new team in the WWF.

 Shawn Michaels was suspended in late 1993 and forced to vacate the Intercontinental Championship, while Mr. Perfect began a feud with Diesel.
 The WWF planned to have Perfect and Diesel face each other as part of an elimination match at Survivor Series 1993, but Mr. Perfect was replaced by Randy Savage at the last minute.
 Mr. Perfect would not wrestle another pay per view match for the company until Royal Rumble 2002.

 The match between Hart and Doink was significant for a couple of reasons.
 It marked Doink's final match as a heel, as he turned on Jerry Lawler shortly after the match.
 In addition, Matt Osborne, who had portrayed Doink since the character's creation, was fired that fall because of drug problems.

 The feud between Jerry Lawler and Bret Hart remained unsettled and led to several storylines over the next two years.
 The final pay per view event featuring this feud was SummerSlam 1995, which saw Hart beat Lawler's "dentist" Isaac Yankem, D.D.S.

 Borga received a main event push after his SummerSlam match.
 After the event, he confronted Luger in the locker room.
 This began a feud that led to a match between the All-Americans and Foreign Fanatics at Survivor Series 1993.

 Luger continued to work as a main event wrestler, although he never won the WWF World Heavyweight Championship.
 He competed in another match with Yokozuna at WrestleMania X after co-winning the 1994 Royal Rumble but was again unsuccessful in taking the belt from Yokozuna.

+30 years later, in 2023, SummerSlam returned to the state and was held in nearby Ford Field in Detroit.